 The Town of Pulaski Senior Center is used for a variety of activities to serve the needs and interests of seniors and to enhance the wellbeing of seniors in the community.
 Some of the programs that are offered at the center are in partnership with local and regional entities.
 Seniors and their spouses may participate in a wide variety of activities such as bingo, cards, luncheons, movies, trips, and exercise classes, just to name a few.
 About 60 to 70 seniors participate in luncheons.
+The center also offers multi generation activities to allow for seniors to bring children and grandchildren.
 The Center is a popular gathering place for all senior residents of the Town and County of Pulaski and is more of a clubhouse for senior residents.
 The Center also offers education and art programs and information and referral services for seniors on many issues, including income tax assistance and fuel assistance.
 The center has two staff members that are responsible for providing information, programming, services, and maintaining and promoting the center.
 The center has volunteers that assist the staff and some of the volunteers are from other agencies such as the agency of aging.